ivmarkp/Shogun-Wiki/Getting-involved.md

 Without few exceptions, most Shogun developers are male.
 We would like to change this - to create a nicer atmosphere and to [work more effectively](http://www.nytimes.com/2015/01/18/opinion/sunday/why-some-teams-are-smarter-than-others.html?_r=0).
 In order to achieve a more balanced gender distribution (in GSoC and general), **we are in particular looking for female contributors to join us**.

 ## Applicability - “Am I good enough to do this?”
-If your answer to this question is “YES!”, then you are the right person ;) The main skill that we are looking for is motivation - we greatly appreciate people who take initiative, come up with creative ideas and are self-organised in making them happen (with our guidance of course).
+You are the right person!!
+The main skill that we are looking for is motivation - we greatly appreciate people who take initiative, come up with creative ideas and are self-organised in making them happen (with our guidance of course).
 Since Shogun is about ML, most projects are technically involved in some sense: probability distributions, linear algebra, optimization, as well as object-oriented programming, compilers, and git should be things that do not scare you (not too much at least ;) ).
 However, we do not require you to be a master in the topics that the projects are about, our community is also about enjoying to learn and all of us started from zero.

-## First steps - “Shogun seems huge (and messy), where do I start?”
-A good (and sometimes already challenging) start into Shogun is to try to install it.
-If you have troubles doing so check the [doc/readme/INSTALL.md](https://github.com/shogun-toolbox/docs/blob/master/INSTALL.md) If you still have trouble, ask us.
-If you think that your issue might be worth being documented, we greatly appreciate if you then would update the corresponding README (this is what open-source is about), or this wiki.
-After having installed Shogun, try running the [examples](http://shogun.ml/examples) locally.
-You can also try to run the [tests](Testing) that we use to keep Shogun working (more on those later).
-Once everything is set up and working, have a look at our [showroom](http://shogun.ml/showroom), and maybe try to run things locally.
-Pick an example of your choice and play with it.
-You could for example modify the data that is used, or plug in another algorithm.
-Again, if you have any problems with that, please get back to us, which brings us to the next point.

 ## Communication - “I don’t want to bother the Shogun developers with my stupid question”
 Wrong!
 Communication is among the most important things in GSoC and in open-source in general.
 We will not find out what you are doing and what you are able to do, if you don’t tell us.
 We also don’t bite :) So ask us if you have problems.
 Let us know in what you are interested and what your ideas are.
 The best way to get in touch is via IRC, or the mailing list.
 Ask any of the present [authors](AUTHORS).
 Most of us live in European timezones.
 You are also encouraged to help out other students if you know something that they don’t.